guipdutra/awesome-geek-podcasts/README.md

 ## In English

+* [ThoughtWorks](https://soundcloud.com/thoughtworks) - A community of passionate individuals whose purpose is to revolutionize software design, creation and delivery, while advocating for positive social change.
 * [DevChat.tv](http://devchat.tv) - We are programmers.
 House of Ruby Rogues, Javascript Jabber, IPhreaks, Freelancers' Show, Adventures in Angular and RailsClips.
 * [Thoughtbot](https://thoughtbot.com/podcasts) - We record and release weekly podcasts from thoughtbot on design, Ruby on Rails, iOS, running software companies, and maintaining work/life balance.
 * [The Hanselminutes podcast](http://hanselminutes.com) - Fresh Air for Developers.